Milenski1987/Python-Pattern-Drawing-mini-Project/README.md

 Welcome to the Python Pattern Drawing Project! 🎉 This project is part of my Python Fundamentals education in SoftUni.

-### 📋 Instructions
+### 📋 What you can do with this program:

-1️⃣ Run the Program
+* Run the Program
 Start the program and choose a pattern from the menu.

-2️⃣ Input Dimensions
+* Input Dimensions
 Provide necessary inputs.

-3️⃣ See the Result
+* See the Result
 Enjoy the output directly in your terminal.

+* Save pattern
+Save pattern in file on your computer.

-4️⃣ Try Again!
+* Try Again!
 You can run the program again to explore different patterns.